fers4t/Twitter-Supervisor/README.md

 * the first time it will only create a `followers.db` SQLite database (containing the IDs of your followers) and a `.log` file.
 * Then, each time this command is run, it will send a direct message to the specified Twitter account (from itself) to tell you who are the followers you have gained or lost in the meantime.

-> Pro-tip: the name of the new followers & unfollowers is in the log file too.
+> Pro-tip: the names of the new followers & unfollowers are in the log file too.

 If you wish to automate this operation, you can, for example, create a scheduled job on a Linux server with **cron**:
 * edit the crontab file of a user with the command `crontab -e`